Betty Amos: Bluegrass Banjo Trailblazer

 Trailblazing with The Carlisles

-Leading Her Own Band: Betty Amos & The Rhythm Queens
+Leading Her Own Band: The Rhythm Queens (Betty Amos with Judy and Jean)

 Influence and Legacy